 Brooklyn is an enormous coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 2,621,793 people and 760 constituent neighborhoods, Brooklyn is the largest community in New York.
-Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,619,637 people and 760 constituent neighborhoods, Brooklyn is the largest community in New York.
+Brooklyn has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Brooklyn home prices are not only among the most expensive in New York, but Brooklyn real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs, Brooklyn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brooklyn are a mix of both white- and blue-collar jobs.
-Overall, Brooklyn is a borough of professionals, service providers and sales and office workers.
-There are especially a lot of people living in Brooklyn who work in office and administrative support (13.18%), sales jobs (9.63%) and management occupations (8.06%).
+Brooklyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Brooklyn is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Brooklyn who work in office and administrative support (13.18%), sales jobs (9.63%), and management occupations (8.06%).

 Of important note, Brooklyn is also a borough of artists.
 Brooklyn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brooklyn’s character.

 Also of interest is that Brooklyn has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Brooklyn is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.